Arefu | Fallout 3

 Depot Meresti

 The old subway depot is directly west of Agatha's house.
 An easy way to reach the Family's abode.
 An open hump yard with several rusted trains and an entrance to the tunnels.
 To the south-southeast of the depot is a group of buildings unmarked on the main map, one of which contains a copy of Tumblers Today (in the bathroom), three safes, and some minor loot.
 The maintenance tunnel can be accessed through a door on the facade of the depot building.
 The tunnel itself contains a number of traps, including a tripwire-mounted shotgun and a booby trap in a baby stroller.
-Another copy of Tumblers Today is in a wall alcove of the maintenance tunnel near the meeting place with Robert.
-This is a possible ambush site for Talon Corporation mercenaries.

 See also: